 How a Startup Works | A Detailed Look

 Startups have become the hallmark of the modern era.
-Everyone longs to have a success story like that of Mark Zuckerberg, founder of Facebook, and dreams of creating a company that will revolutionize the world and make them millionaires.
+Everyone yearns for a success story like that of Mark Zuckerberg, founder of Facebook, and dreams of creating a company that will revolutionize the world and make them millionaires.

 However, it is essential to understand the difference between a startup and a conventional company.